-- Size: Monitors the size of the queue.
-Y-axis is the entry count (should be multiplied by 1000). - Offers: Monitors the offers sent to the selected queue.
+- Items: Monitors the size of the queue.
+Y-axis is the entry count. - Offers: Monitors the offers sent to the selected queue.
 Y-axis is the offer count. - Polls: Monitors the polls sent to the selected queue.
 Y-axis is the poll count.